 How to do it

-You'll be familiar with Customer lists for marketing campaigns, but they're also handy for helping generate revenue for your supporting items as they let you actively promote items to your customers.
-As with marketing for your events, you want to make sure that your campaigns are segmented intelligently so that your offer is relevant and enticing.
+In Spektrix, you can segment contacts using a tool we call Customer Lists - which is great for targeted marketing campaigns and also handy for helping generate revenue for your supporting items as they let you actively promote items to your customers.
+As with marketing for events, you want to make sure that your campaigns are segmented intelligently so that your offer is relevant and enticing.

 How to do it